Physical Education (PED)

 PED 201.
 Psychological Perspective in Exercise and Sport.
 3 Credit Hours.

 Sport and exercise psychology is the scientific study of people and behaviors in sport and exercise activities and the practical application of that knowledge.
 This course focuses on two areas of study: (1) learning how psychological factors affect an individual's physical performance and (2) understanding how participation in sport and exercise affects a person's psychological development, health, and well-being.
 (Credit is only allowed for either HW 101 or PED 201).

-Prerequisites: PSY 200 with a minimum grade of "C" and Reading Proficiency.
+Prerequisites: PSY 200 with a minimum grade of "C" and Reading Proficiency